There is much that can be done to enable you to live independently in your own home.

 A guide to Staying at Home is available from HousingCare.org.

-AgeUK have produced a downloadable guide to Housing Options available at this link.
+AgeUK have produced a downloadable guide to Housing Options which includes a detailed section "I want to stay where I am", available at this link.

 Adapting your home to stay independent